intel/rmd/docs/PluginDevelopmentGuide.md

 3. Request handling function - will be called by request router when HTTP request for this module's endpoint arrives
 4. Validate function - used by *workload* module to check if parameters received in workload description (json data in HTTP request) are valid
 5. *Enforce* and *Release* flow functions - they will be called by *worklaod* module (through *proxy-client* - *proxy-server* pair) during platform resource manipulation
+6. Capability returning function - used to inform RMD which platform resources will be used (modified) by this plugin

 ### ModuleInterface design